oil-oil/vuesax-ts/packages/docs/docs/.vitepress/docs/documentation/components/avatar.md

 ## Circle

-Change the border-radius of the entire component to `50%` with the `circle` props making it fully circular
+Change the border-radius of the entire component to `50%` with the `circle` property making it fully circular

 </card>